getgrenade/tf2-workshop-toolkit/README.md

 - **Triangle count on hover** — hover over a LOD toggle to see current tri count vs. the TF2 limit, shown as a percentage with over/under status
 - **Export flag checkbox**
 - **Bake Normal Map** button — bakes a tangent normal directly from the asset's `_lod0` and `_high` collections using the settings in the Bake Tools panel

-> **LOD tri limits:** lod0 = 1,400 · lod1 = 1,000 · lod2 = 700
+-
 ---

 ### Utility Operations

 Miscellaneous helpers that don't fit elsewhere.

 **Set Armature** — Adds an Armature modifier to all selected meshes pointing at a chosen armature.
-If any of them already have one, it gets replaced.
-If there's only one armature in the scene it skips the picker dialog.
+If there is only one armature, it auto picks it.

-**Pose toggle button (armature icon)** — Switches all armatures in the scene between Pose and Rest position simultaneously.
-Also mapped to **`F4`**.
+**Pose toggle button** — Switches all armatures in the scene between Pose and Rest position simultaneously.
+Mapped to **`F4`**.

-**Extract Cosmetic Base** — In Edit Mode, extracts selected faces into a new mesh object, applies the active asset's material, and automatically routes it to the correct LOD collection.
-Good for blocking out shapes from an existing reference.
+**Extract Cosmetic Base** — In Edit Mode, extracts selected faces into a new mesh object, displaces it, applies the active asset's material, and automatically routes it to the correct LOD collection.
+Useful for copying player geometry fast.

 **Sync Jiggle Bones** — Copies jiggle bone positions and hierarchy from one armature to others. (jiggle must be named jiggle_(name) or j_(name)